ccwoolfolk/bdd/README.md

 `bdd get [Boot.dev lesson URL]` will retrieve the lesson files and open them with the editor stored in your configuration.

 `bdd next` and `bdd prev` will move between lessons. `bdd get` without a URL will get the lesson contents based on your current position.
+This is useful after changing position and also for resuming work after exiting your editor.

 `bdd run` and `bdd submit` function similarly to the respective Boot.dev commands.